toliver38/coun7er/countermeasures/CM0073_RotateActiveDirectoryFederationServicesCertificates.md

 #### Manually Generate New AD FS Certificate

-AD FS servers where `AutoCertificateRollover` is set to `false` must aquire two new certificates from their certificate authority and import them into the local machine personal certificate store on each federation server.
+AD FS servers where `AutoCertificateRollover` is set to `false` must acquire two new certificates from their certificate authority and import them into the local machine personal certificate store on each federation server.
 Certificates must be obtained from trusted sources.
 Backup certificates stored on the local AD FS servers should not be used.

 Configuring a new primary and secondary certificates can be accomplished with the AD FS management console.